MohamedHosam94/aws-CircleCI-CICD-Pipeline/README.md

 - The code pushed to github triggers the pipeline to execute since CircleCi detects config.yml file , builds the code and deploys on the aws infrastructure .
 The CircleCi also holds env variable for the aws access keys

+### More info can be found in the Pipeline-process.md file in docs/diagrams directory

 ### Diagrams for the aws infrastructure exist in docs directory

 ### ScreenShots for CircleCi and AWS Console exists in docs directory

+### More info can be found in the md files in docs/diagrams directory